airbytehq/airbyte/docs/contributing-to-airbyte/developing-locally.md

 This will build all the code and run all the unit tests.

-`./gradlew build` creates all the necessary artifacts \(Webapp, Jars and Docker images\) so that you can run Airbyte locally.
+`./gradlew build` creates all the necessary artifacts \(Webapp, Jars, and Docker images\) so that you can run Airbyte locally.
 Since this builds everything, it can take some time.

 :::info